Skip to content

 Deploying the project

-At this point you should have an Upsun account with an organization on the Fixed plan, and the Upsun CLI should be installed on your system.
+At this point you should have a Scalingo account, and the Scalingo CLI should be installed on your system.
 You should have a requirements.txt file, listing all the project's requirements.
 You should have made an initial Git commit, so if anything doesn't work you can restore your project to this known working state.

 Installing django-simple-deploy